allthingslinux/tux/docs/CONTRIBUTING.md

 ```

 5. Send a PR with the modifications, referencing `main`.
-6. Your contribution will be verified.
+6. Your contribution will be reviewed by the maintainers.

 After merge: